 Ask and check if the car has a spare tire/puncture repair kit and a jack.
 If the car doesn’t have them, it could be a bit tricky to find new ones for reasonable money.
 The cheapest way is to check at a car scrap to find used parts.

 7. When was the timing belt replaced?

 If the car is equipped with a timing belt, ask and check in the service history when it was replaced.
 If you want to check if the car is having a timing belt, you could call your dealer and ask.
 To learn more about when a timing belt should be replaced you can check this article: Timing Belt Guide

 8. Do you have a Carfax of the car?

-Ask if the owner have any carfax of the car, to see the history of the car.
+Ask if the owner has any carfax of the car, to see the history of the car.
 If the owner doesn’t have it, you can get one yourself on a carfax page, just google Carfax and you will get a lot of different sites.
 It will be worth the money if you find any strange history repairs / changed metering positions.

 9. Is the car smoking much?

 A lot of blue/ grey/white smoke can be caused by a worn engine, it could be a very expensive repair and you really want to check this yourself also.
 Bad smoke can be caused by a bad turbo or worn internals of the engine.

 10. Is it the original paint?

 Ask if the car was repainted at any time.
 A repainted car will often never be as good as the original paint.
 A repaint could also have been done because of any accidents.

 11. Can I take it for a test drive?

 Ask if you can take it for a test drive.
 You should always take a long and careful test drive before buying a used car.
 Try all different speeds, gears and loads to induce any possible damages.